roedoejet/wordweaver-pre-serverless/README.md

 ## Local Development & Deployment

 The following instructions are for deploying using docker compose.
-Note that this will run your container on a single node.
-If you want to scale up your application (congrats, you're getting a lot of traffic), then edit the files labelled  `docker-compose.deploy.*.yml` to run your app on a Docker Swarm cluster.

 To run locally and deploy a basic service, you must have Docker installed, and then follow the steps from above:

 * Once the validation passes, go back to the root and run `docker-compose build`
 * Then, to run your local version, `docker-compose up`
 * You can stop the service by running `docker-compose down`

+To build the production version:

+Requirements:
+  - VPS
+  - Domain
+  - DNS control

+* Set up DNS to point to your VPS that will host the site.
+* Clone this repo
+* Change the email and domain in `.env`
+* run `init-letsencrypt.sh` to get an SSL cert for your site
+* run `docker-compose -f docker-compose.prod.yml up` to spin up your site

 ## Usage